The Queen of the Tearling: Film adaptation

-Before the first novel was published it was announced in June of 2013 that Warner Bros. was developing a film adaptation.
+Before the first novel was published it was announced in June 2013 that Warner Bros. was developing a film adaptation.
 Emma Watson was cast to star as Princess Kelsea.
 By February 2014 Watson revealed in an interview that she was also attached as an executive producer.
 It was reported that David Heyman was also attached to produce the film.
 By December 2014 In an interview Watson commented 'My agent called and said: "I have to be honest, this is a trilogy!"
 I was reluctant, but when I read the book, I really wanted to spend three years in that world,' she explains.
 'It's going to be intense and I am going to have to get physically very fit, build some muscle and learn how to wield a sword.'"
 Since there has been no mention of any further development of the film, the project has likely been trapped in development hell.